40F. Batman: The Long Halloween #4 Conclusion by Jeph Loeb/Tim Sale (1997)

 This story is insane.
 There is a strain of highly-concentrated LSD being distributed through fake medical clinics by evil-hippie weirdo Doctor Freak, who dresses up like Sgt.
 Pepper.
 The people given the LSD2000, as he calls it, either die or are killed by his henchmen.
 Then the bodies are collected and their blood is drained into a large pool in which Doctor Freak bathes.
 See, the LSD is still active in the drained blood so he gets a super-high acid rush from swimming in it.
 Batman winds up tracking him down, but accidentally falls into the pool and starts tripping balls.
 In fact, he trips on acid for an entire issue and is somehow still able to capture Freak while hallucinating.
 In the end, Freak is lobotomized in Arkham.
 Highly entertaining stuff, although I will say that Ennis shamelessly rips-off the whole blood-bathing thing from Batman: The Cult.
 It’s also worth mentioning that there is a side plot where two New York City private investigators are looking to get revenge on Freak for some shit that went down wrong in Vietnam.
 Not only do these PIs come off like something out of a bad buddy-cop movie, they are ultra-violent and do things like crush people’s legs with their pink Cadillac.
 Oh, I almost forgot.
 Alfred talks about this one time he did shrooms when he was young.
 Amazing.

 October 31.
 Alberto Falcone is sentenced to death, but will eventually be declared insane and sent to Arkham.
 Harvey Dent makes his dramatic debut as Two-Face, breaking out a group of super-villains from Arkham and swarming Carmine Falcone’s mansion.
 Two-Face, alongside Joker, Mad Hatter, Scarecrow, Solomon Grundy, Poison Ivy, Penguin, and Catwoman, confronts Falcone and tells him his time as the kingpin of Gotham has come to an end.
 The era of super-villainy has officially begun!
 Just as Two-Face unveils his lucky/unlucky silver dollar, Batman crashes in and beats down on his rogues gallery, opting to let Catwoman flee.
 Two-Face says hello to the Dark Knight and shoots Falcone dead.
 During the melee, Sophia Gigante falls off a balcony, putting her in a permanent wheelchair.
 Two-Face then knocks out Batman and traverses to the other side of the city where he murders ADA Vernon Fields, the man who gave Maroni the acid that burned half his face off.
 The ultimate trio of Gotham lawmen then meets on final sad time on the roof of the GCPD building.
 Two-Face turns himself in and goes to Arkham, but not before cryptically saying that there were two Holiday killers.
-The X-Mas epilogue to The Long Halloween #13, which doesn’t feature Batman, lets us in on the secret, although no one will ever know.
-Crazy Alberto was lying about being Holiday.
-Gilda Dent committed the first half of the murders and Harvey did the second half.
-Also, while this isn’t specified in The Long Halloween, we know that Bruce keeps Harvey’s original silver dollar coin and displays it in the trophy room of the Batcave because we’ll see it there in the future.
+Batman explains his strange comment by recalling that Two-Face killed people with a Holiday-style gun on Halloween.
+The X-Mas epilogue to The Long Halloween #13, which doesn’t feature Batman, insinuates that either Alberto committed none of the murders OR that Alberto, Gilda, and Harvey were each responsible for some of the murders.
+If you read every bit of the Long Halloween text and systematically pull apart the mystery narrative bit by bit, the only truly logical answer is that Alberto was the sole Holiday killer.
+Despite Gilda muttering to herself that she herself did some of the murders, Gilda is nuts and couldn’t possibly have pulled them off.
+Also, while this isn’t specified in The Long Halloween, we know that Bruce keeps Harvey’s original silver dollar coin and displays it in the trophy room of the Batcave because we’ll see it there in Batman #577.

 A prostitute snaps and starts killing other prostitutes.
 An autistic boy is the only witness.
 Batman visits Two-Face at Arkham for the first time.